 Disable Source/Dest.
 Check of the elastic network interface (ENI) assigned to each created instance.
 To perform the VIP control by using the AWS Virtual IP resource, communication with the VIP address (10.1.0.20 in the above figure) must be routed to the ENI of the instance.
 It is necessary to disable Source/Dest.
 Check of the ENI of each instance to communicate with the private IP address and VIP address.

-- -> To change the settings, right-click the added instance in Instances on the EC2 Management console, and select Networking > Change Source/Dest.
-Check. - [7] Server Instance (Active), [8] Server Instance (Standby) The ENIs assigned respectively to the instance of the active server and the instance of the standby server can be identified according to the ENI IDs.
-Write down the ENI ID (eni-xxxxxxxxx) of each instance, because the ID is needed later for setting up the AWS virtual IP resource.
+-> To change the settings, right-click the added instance in Instances on the EC2 Management console, and select Networking > Change Source/Dest.
+Check.

+[7] ENI ID (Node1) [8] ENI ID (Node2)

+Write down the ENI ID (eni-xxxxxxxx) of each instance because it is necessary to set up the AWS Virtual IP resource later.